NC Workers’ Comp Law Blog

 "Patience is the best remedy for every trouble."
 Plautus Practically every injured employee will at some point be asked to settle or "clincher" their NC workers' compensation case.
 These requests frequently come from a workers' compensation insurance company adjuster...read more

 A lot of factors can affect your workers' comp case in NC, many of which are obvious.
-Everyone knows that how serious your injury is, whether you get proper medical treatment and whether you need long-term medical care are important factors in your case.
-But here are...read more
+These include the seriousness of your injury, how long you are out of work, whether you get proper medical treatment, and whether you need long-term medical care.
+But here are five...read more

 I recently heard from a gentleman who was convinced that his supervisor was trying to get him to quit his job after he was hurt at work in NC.
 Unfortunately this is a frequent problem.
 Workers who are hurt at work in NC are often treated badly, especially when they...read more